Hierarchical Adversarial Bandits for Online Configuration Optimization: Problem Formulation and 32 Alg.

-\paragraph{Correctness and Time Complexity of \EXP32.} \revision{The correctness of the algorithm follows from the observation that each cluster can be viewed as an adversarial virtual arm, that generates a reward when activated at time $t$.
-Therefore, since the parent AB algorithm is adversarial, the algorithm setup is valid.
-We note that regarding the child AB algorithm, we have more flexibility, and if we know, for example, that each cluster is stochastic, we can use algorithms that may better fit this environment, like UCB \cite{ucb2002auer}}. \revision{An important feature of \EXP32 is its running time.
+\para{Correctness and Time Complexity of \EXP32.} \revision{The correctness of the algorithm follows from the observation that each cluster can be viewed as an adversarial virtual arm, that generates a reward when activated at time $t$.
+Therefore, since the parent A-MAB algorithm is adversarial, the algorithm setup is valid.
+We note that regarding the child A-MAB algorithm, we have more flexibility, and if we know, for example, that each cluster is stochastic, we can use algorithms that may better fit this environment, like UCB \cite{ucb2002auer}}. \revision{An important feature of \EXP32 is its running time.
 In the adversarial setting the running time of many algorithms is $\cO(kT)$, where $T$ updates, each in the order of $\cO(k)$ are required (e.g., in EXP3).
-In \EXP32, however, we still need $T$ updates, but each is of the order of $\cO(\textrm{\# of clusters + \# of arms in the selected cluster})$, this for example can be significantly lower then $\cO(k)$, for example when we $\sqrt{k}$ clusters each of size $\sqrt{k}$ (up to rounding). }
+In \EXP32, however, we still need $T$ updates, but each is of the order of $\cO(\textrm{\# of clusters + \# of arms in the selected cluster})$, this for example can be significantly lower then $\cO(k)$, e.g., when we use $\sqrt{k}$ clusters each of size $\sqrt{k}$ (up to rounding). }

-The main question we answer next is: In terms of the regret, how much do we lose or gain by using \EXP32 and the hierarchical approach?
-Somewhat surprisingly, we show in Section \ref{sec:notmuch} that not much is lost in the worst case, and in Section \ref{sec:Clustering_with_Lipschitz} we prove that we can gain significantly under certain Lipschitz conditions and AB algorithms.
+The main question we address next is: In terms of the regret, how much do we lose or gain by using \EXP32 and other algorithms, and the hierarchical approach?
+We start with an empirical study and experimental results on a real system.
+Our results clearly demonstrate the value of the approach compare to state-of-the-art algorithms.
+In turn, in Section \ref{sec:theory} we provide \revisionKDD{an} analysis of the approach, proving that in the worst-case we can't lose too much, but under good partitions with certain Lipschitz condition, we can prove the benefit of our algorithm.